Corporate Social Responsibility

 The Bank also influences its clients so that they share its socially responsible commitments by incorporating an environmental and social checklist in their credit file assessment, and adding a contractual provision relating to sustainability.

 Prevention of money laundering and financing of terrorism: To prevent the illegal use of its products and services, which may be tied to violation of Human Rights, BLF strictly applies and complies with all Lebanese and International standards and regulations with respect to Anti-Money Laundering (AML) and Combating Financing of Terrorism (CFT).
-BLF does not provide goods and services to entities that are reputed for committing Human Rights violations.
+To ensure respect of Human Rights in its daily activities and operations, the Bank is also committed to fighting corruption and bribery, in line with local laws, international best practices and the United Nations Convention against Corruption (UNCAC).
+Furthermore, BLF's policies and procedures include specific measures intended to prevent corruption and bribery such as whistleblowing.
+BLF does not provide goods and services to entities that are known for violating Human Rights or for committing acts of corruption or bribery.

 Support to vulnerable groups in the community: BLF teams up with various partners to support Human Rights concerns in the areas of women empowerment, youth empowerment, inclusion of persons with disabilities, children’s rights, education, health, financial inclusion, fighting hunger, culture, economic development, environment, etc.